Computing Probabilities for Normal Distributions In Exercises 1–6... | Channels for Pearson+

 1

 Step 5: Interpret the result.
-The value obtained in Step 4 represents the probability that the random variable x falls between 172 and 192 in the given normal distribution.
+The final value represents the probability that the random variable x is greater than 182 in the given normal distribution.

 Verified video answer for a similar problem: